Lahainaluna High School: Hale Paʻi

 Many archived publications are on public display at the site, now a museum maintained by the Lahaina Restoration Foundation.
 Hale Pa'i, also known as Hawaii Site No. 50-03-1596, was listed on the National Register of Historic Places in 1976.

 Campus

 Lahainaluna High School is located on the side of an extinct volcano.
 The multiple classroom buildings are widespread.
 The grounds are covered with many benches, pathways, grass, plants and trees, the latter providing shade.
 The ceramic sculpture Orbit by Toshiko Takaezu is located here.
 A small stream runs near the school, past the Agriculture area.
-Lahainaluna is high enough on this volcano to allow views of the Pacific and of the islands of Moloka'i, Lana'i and Kaho'olawe.
+Lahainaluna is high enough on this volcano to allow views of the Pacific and of the islands of Molokaʻi, Lānaʻi and Kahoʻolawe.

 It has a boarding facility available.
 The program takes American students and students with other citizenships.
 Girls go to the Hoapili Dormitory and boys go to the David Malo Dormitory.